sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ### Goals

-This spec proposes a set of changes to enable and control the use of multiattach volumes from the OpenSDS side.
+This spec proposes a set of changes to enable and control the use of multiAttach volumes from the OpenSDS side.

 ## Design Details